Meet Our Staff

 The Economic Action staff is a team of passionate advocates, committed to securing economic rights and equity for all.
 We work together to meet the needs of our Maryland communities through our diverse perspectives and skill-sets.
 We take great pride in providing immediate services to our Maryland community members in need while simultaneously fighting for systemic change policies that heal the system for good.

-Meet Our Board OF Directors
+Meet Our Board Of Directors

 Marceline White, Executive Director